ASchneidman/odml_labs/lab2/lab2-benchmarking.md

    # or plot.show() if you e.g. copy results to laptop
    ```

+We decided to vary the input size to our model and then measure inference times.

 <!-- Put plot of latencies here -->
 ![image info](./latencies.png)